jussihi/SaturnOS/README.md

 ## Changelog

+20.3.2018 - Add string.h - It is ISO C compicant, as far as it is implemented - some of the functions are still missing.

 19.3.2018 - Add Makefile, add very basic console write functionality.
 Divide code into smaller modules...
 Inline assembly is pretty hard ...